ds84001/starket_test/README.md

 # starket_test
-some basic starknet contracts written in cairo
+some basic starknet contracts
+that are written in cairo